pzhaonet/bookdownplus/readme.md

 # Introduction

-`R bookdown+` is an extension of `R bookdown` (Xie 2016).
-It is a collection of multiple templates on the basis of LaTeX, which are tailored so that I can work happily under the umbrella of `bookdown`. `R bookdown+` helps you write academic journal articles, guitar books, chemical equations, mails, calendars, and diaries.
+`R bookdownplus` is an extension of `R bookdown` (Xie 2016).
+It is a collection of multiple templates on the basis of LaTeX, which are tailored so that I can work happily under the umbrella of `bookdown`. `R bookdownplus` helps you write academic journal articles, guitar books, chemical equations, mails, calendars, and diaries.

 # Features

-`R bookdown+` extends the features of `bookdown`, and simplifies the procedure.
+`R bookdownplus` extends the features of `bookdown`, and simplifies the procedure.
 Users only have to choose a template, clarify the book title and author name, and then focus on writing the text.
 No need to struggle in YAML and LaTeX.

-With `R bookdown+` users can
+With `R bookdownplus` users can

 -   record guitar chords,
 -   write a mail in an elegant layout,